elcicd/el-CICD-docs/README.md

 }
 ```

 * **file: \<template-file-name>**
 File name of a OKD Template.
 Can only be specified here.
 * **appName: \<optional-app-name>**
 Optional app name.
 Defaults to microservice name if not specified.
 Can only be specified here.
 * **patchFile: \<patch-file-name>**
 File name of the patch file.
 Patch files should have the extension _*.patch_.
 Can be overridden per environment.
 * **params**
-Specific parameter keys and values to be applied to the template listed in key values pairs below here.
+Specific parameter keys and values to be applied to the OKD Template listed in key values pairs below here.
 May be specified as default values in the root Template listing, or with specific overrides under an environment.
 * **\<environment-name>**
 Name of a deployment environment.
 Environment specific patch files and/or params may be defined here, and they will override all other parameters or values for that environment.

 The _template-def.json_ structure is a JSON array, with each OKD Template file and optional patch file and parameters with which to process the array at the root of each array entry.
 Environmental specific overrides and additional key/value pairs can be added in environment sections as described above.

-The _appName_ key above overrides the **APP_NAME** OKD Template parameter value injected parameter, and is for defining a custom application name for the template to use that differs from the microservice name.
+The **_appName_** key above overrides the **APP_NAME** OKD Template parameter value injected parameter, and is for defining a custom application name for the template to use that differs from the microservice name.
 It's most practical to use this when there are multiple, unique deployed applications from a image built from a microserve, because each DeploymentConfig or CronJob requires a unique name and so is unable to rely on just the microservice name.

 #### SealedSecrets

 In order to facilitate complete automation of deployments within OKD using el-CICD, and enable the versioning of Secrets, the SealedSecrets plugin has been incorporated into el-CICD.
-SealedSecrets use asymmetric cryptography similar to SSL with a public/private key, and unlike OKD Secrets are safe to store in SCM repositories.
-All Secrets need to be encrypted using the _kubeseal_ CLI tool provided by SealedSecrets and installed on the OKD cluster bastion VM during installation of el-CICD via the bootstrap scripts.
-One SealedSecret per environment per OKD Secret must be created for full automation to be supported from a microservice’s Git Repository through deployment to production.
-So that the system can automatically deploy the SealedSecret properly, each one should be put into its environment specific deployment folder in the _.openshift_ directory in the microservice’s Git repository.
+The SealedSecrets plugin uses asymmetric cryptography similar to SSH with a public/private key, and unlike OKD Secrets are safe to store in SCM repositories.
+All Secrets need to be encrypted using the `kubeseal` CLI tool provided by SealedSecrets and installed on the OKD cluster bastion machine during installation of el-CICD via the bootstrap scripts.
+One SealedSecret per environment per OKD Secret must be created for full automation to be supported from a microservice’s Git Repository through deployment to production; otherwise, Secrets will have to be manually created by hand in each environment.
+So that the system can automatically deploy the SealedSecret properly, each one should be put into its environment specific deployment folder in the **_.openshift_** directory in the microservice’s Git repository.
 More information on SealedSecrets and how to use it can be found [here](https://github.com/bitnami-labs/sealed-secrets#overview).

 Sealed Secrets are not a necessity, and other strategies such as a vault may be used, but el-CICD must be manually configured to not install it by default.

 # Automation Server Pipelines

 The following will describe each pipeline, and how to use them.

+## Project Onboarding Pipelines

 ![Figure 9: Build and Deploy Microservices](images/el-cicd-non-prod-master-onboarding.png)